 10 Start Up Costs Associated With Renting Out Your Home

-Many prospective landlords do not anticipate the start-up costs to rent out their homes.
+Many prospective homeowners do not anticipate the start-up costs to rent out their homes.
 Listed below are a few things you should be aware of.

 1. Local laws and licenses to rent out a home